-We may have no news about the show's arrival over in the UK, but you'll be able to watch it on Netflix, after it was announced that The Prom would feature on it soon.
-The show isn't based on a book, movie, TV show or anything else, offering a genuine, entirely original new musical, and we always need more of those!
+We may have no news about the show's arrival over in the UK, but you can watch it now on Netflix.
+It isn't based on a book, movie, TV show or anything else, offering a genuine, entirely original new musical, and we always need more of those!

 Natasha, Pierre & The Great Comet of 1812

 London had a fabulous mini Dave Malloy moment in 2019, with Preludes and Ghost Quartet both giving audiences a taste of the composer's enchanting, ethereal work.
 But now we think it's high time for a massive staging of his mammoth take on War and Peace – Natasha, Pierre & The Great Comet of 1812.
-That, or we see a version of his eagerly anticipated Moby Dick, which was reportedly workshopped at the National earlier this year, featuring direction by Hadestown's Rachel Chavkin.
+That, or we see a version of his eagerly anticipated Moby Dick, which was reportedly workshopped at the National a while back, featuring direction by Hadestown's Rachel Chavkin.

 Next To Normal